 What is Bo Kho?

-Bo Kho is the Vietnamese version of beef stew.
-Kho is the Vietnamese word for braise because you essentially braise the beef in this stew.
+Bo Kho is the Vietnamese version of beef stew and comes from Southern Vietnam.
+Kho is the Vietnamese word for braise because you essentially braise the beef in the aromatic.
+Some examples of kho dishes are ca kho to, ca hoi kho, thit kho, and ga kho.
 It has all the ingredients of American beef stew plus daikon, lemongrass, some Asian spices, and fish sauce.
 It is also more watery than American beef stew.
 That’s why it is normally eaten with noodles, bread or rice, something that can absorb all that good soup.

 Every family has their own recipe for this dish.
 When I first thought about making this for myself, I went to my mom to ask her for her recipe.
 Her recipe involved using a beef stew mix for the base and adding beef, veggies, red wine, and tomato sauce.
 When she told me that, it seemed a little too simple and just not right.
 I felt like it was deja vu to my pho recipe where she skipped a few steps.
 So I did some research online, combined that with what she said, and came up with my own bo kho recipe.